 Tax tables will help determine exactly how much pay to withhold and direct to the ATO.

 Whether you pay your employees weekly, fortnightly or monthly, the ATO tax tables clearly indicate how much pay withholding you need to send to the ATO per dollar amount your employees earn.

 Pay as you go (PAYG) withholding is an integral system of withholding income tax from an employee or contractor’s salary or wages, helping you remain compliant with the ATO.

-PAYG allows employers to vary the amount of tax that’s withheld from employees on each payment instalment, withholding some of this to anticipate their end of year tax liability.
-To avoid paying a large tax bill at end of financial year and making it easier to meet taxation obligations, the instalments are spread throughout year.
+PAYG allows employers to vary the amount of tax that’s withheld from employees on each payment installment, withholding some of this to anticipate their end of year tax liability.
+To avoid paying a large tax bill at end of financial year and making it easier to meet taxation obligations, the installments are spread throughout the year.

 The ATO specifies how much employers need to withhold in their PAYG tax tables, and the withholding is called ‘PAYG withholding’.